srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 The response message contains a list of results.
 Since we had only one command, our results list contains a single element, which matches the output of the `show version | as json` command when it is invoked in the CLI.

-!!!note
+/// note
 The peculiar `"basic system info"` key in the response is a special node name that is set in the `show version` plugin of the CLI as a constant.

 SR Linux uses a concept of CLI plugins for all its `show` commands, and each such command has a root node name that has a unique name.
 For `show version` command this node name is `basic system info`.
+///

 #### Output format